mmbman/Katagiri/annotated-fukanzazengi.md

 > Once you have adjusted your posture, take a breath and exhale fully, rock your body right and left, and settle into steady, immovable sitting.
 Think of not thinking, "Not thinking --what kind of thinking is that?"
 Nonthinking.
 This is the essential art of zazen.

-- “Don’t think anything” is “think not-thinking”: see [“*Diamond Sutra*: Provisional Being”](1979-07-25-Diamond-Sutra-Provisional-Being”).
+- “Don’t think anything” is “think not-thinking”: see [“*Diamond Sutra*, Talk 8: Provisional Being”](1979-07-25-Diamond-Sutra-Provisional-Being”).
 - For *shujo shin* (“one-mind”) as *non-thinking*, see [“*The Awakening of Faith* – Talk 33”](1986-03-07-Awakening-of-Faith-Talk-33).

 > The zazen I speak of is not meditation practice.
 It is simply the dharma gate of joyful ease, the practice realization of totally culminated enlightenment.